AnnKemp/photo-gallery/README.md

 If you got so far on your own, I should say: well done! :) and see you in the classroom or online! ;)

+N.B.: A link to the finished code ready for deployment: https://github.com/AnnKemp/photo-project .
+In the pdf which I'll will give/send to you, you'll find how to deploy your app on Mac and Android.
+Good luck! ;)